JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_4.md

 If we could only be open to one another in a spiritual sense, knowing that God is Father to us all and not get bogged down in differences of opinion or personality clashes, what a wonderful world it would be.

-On [UB 99:5.7](/en/The_Urantia_Book/99#p5_7), we read: “Just as certainly as men share their religious beliefs, they create a religious group of some sort which eventually creates common goals.
+On <a id="a127_3"></a>[UB 99:5.7](/en/The_Urantia_Book/99#p5_7), we read: “Just as certainly as men share their religious beliefs, they create a religious group of some sort which eventually creates common goals.
 Someday religionists will get together and actually effect co-operation on the basis of unity of ideals and purposes rather than attempting to do so on the basis of psychological opinions and theological beliefs.
 Goals rather than creeds should unify religionists”.

 It's not what you are, but what you strive to be, that's important and it's not what you think, but what you are, that determines your degree of spiritual unity with your fellows.